ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 $ bundle install
 ```

 All done.
-Everything should be installed and we are ready to standup the development environment.
+Everything should be installed and we are ready to start up the development environment.

 ## Try it out